aamirwkhan06/GeneSuperHap/README.md

 SuperHap is an independent R-based pipeline for haplotype analysis specifically designed for plant breeding programs.
 Unlike existing tools that focus primarily on descriptive analysis, SuperHap integrates **machine learning** and **multi-trait optimization** to provide actionable breeding recommendations.

 ### Key Differentiator
-**SuperHap doesn't just describe haplotypes - it predicts which ones will perform best and tells you which to use in your breeding program.**
+**SuperHap not only identifies haplotypes - it predicts which ones will perform best and tells you which to use in your breeding program.**

 ---